hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="googlecloudkmsreadpubkey"></a>
 # **GoogleCloudKMSReadPubkey**
-> void GoogleCloudKMSReadPubkey (string key, string gcpkmsMountPath = null)
+> void GoogleCloudKMSReadPubkey (string key, string gcpkmsMountPath = "gcpkms", TimeSpan? wrapTTL = null)

 Retrieve the public key associated with the named key